APSPM 2026

 Description:

 Because of tools like AlphaFold, there are now hundreds of millions of high quality protein structural predictions available online.
-This workshop will show how Foldseek can be used to rapidly search these databases and find homologous structures.
+This workshop will show how our suite of tools, including Foldseek, Foldseek-cluster, Foldseek-multimer, Folddisco and FoldMason, can be used to rapidly search and compare homologous structures from these massive structure databases.

 Workshop 2: Phylogenetic Inference from Structure